Daihatsu Terios: South America

 In Chile, the second-generation Terios in short-wheelbase configuration was launched in 2006.
 It was re-branded as the Toyota Rush in August 2016, as Daihatsu left that market.

 South Africa

 The second-generation Terios was released in South Africa in 2006 as a short-wheelbase 4x4 and 4x2 model.
-In 2008, the three-row long-wheelbase model was released, which was imported from Indonesia.
+In 2008, the three-row long-wheelbase model was added to the lineup; this model was imported from Indonesia.
 Sales ended in 2015 when Daihatsu left the market.